 For me, for her, for you was created with investment from The National Trust, who commissioned this artwork, as part of ‘Women and Power’.

-LOW PROFILE would like to thank everyone who has been involved in the making of the work including all the people who rang the phone line and left messages; the women we interviewed; Cordelia, Holly and Suck My Culture for their brilliant songs; The National Trust for commissioning & supporting the development of this work and Neil Rose for his superb contribution to making this work.
+LOW PROFILE would like to thank everyone who has been involved in the making of the work, especially all the people who rang the phone line and left messages; the women we interviewed and Cordelia, Holly and Suck My Culture for their brilliant songs.